 From Ballet Slippers to Life Jacket

 Growing up in Massachusetts, my original career plan was to be a ballerina.
 I loved dancing, especially in front of hundreds of people.
 But that never happened.
 I injured my knee my senior year in high school.
 The doctor said I would never dance again.
+(I did go back years later only to rip the adductor longus muscle in my thigh.
+That finished my dancing career for sure.)

 Computers became my next plan.
 Much to my 8th grade math teacher’s dismay, I received my degrees in both computer technology and management information systems (MIS).
 During my time at Northeastern University, I was a single mom raising two young boys.
 Plus, working full-time at Honeywell and a part-time job at McDonald’s.
 Once I graduated college, I left computer operations and went to System Software Support.